multiversuskoth/mvs-http-server/README.md

 ## Schema

-Databse schema are contained inside the database folder and use typegoose models
+Database schema are contained inside the database folder and use typegoose models

 ### Date

 For date that is used as number -> set dateToMVSTime as getter

 ```
-@prop({ required: true, get: dateToMVSTime })
+@prop({ type:Date, required: true, get: dateToMVSTime })
 updated_at!: number;
 ```